Bay of Pigs Invasion: Cuban Revolution

-In March 1952, a Cuban general and politician, Fulgencio Batista, seized power on the island, proclaimed himself president, and deposed the discredited president Carlos Prío Socarrás of the Partido Auténtico.
+In March 1952 Fulgencio Batista seized power on the island, proclaimed himself president, and deposed the discredited president Carlos Prío Socarrás of the Partido Auténtico.
 Batista canceled the planned presidential elections and described his new system as "disciplined democracy."

 Although Batista gained some popular support, many Cubans saw it as the establishment of a one-man dictatorship.
 Many opponents of the Batista regime took to armed rebellion in an attempt to oust the government, sparking the Cuban Revolution.
 One of these groups was the National Revolutionary Movement (Movimiento Nacional Revolucionario), a militant organization containing largely middle-class members that had been founded by the Professor of Philosophy Rafael García Bárcena.
-Another was the Directorio Revolucionario Estudantil, which had been founded by the Federation of University Students President José Antonio Echevarría.
+Another was the Directorio Revolucionario Estudantil, which had been founded by the Federation of University Students president José Antonio Echevarría.

 However, the best known of these anti-Batista groups was the "26th of July Movement" (MR-26-7), founded by Fidel Castro.
 With Castro as the MR-26-7's head, the organization was based upon a clandestine cell system, with each cell containing ten members, none of whom knew the whereabouts or activities of the other cells.

 Between December 1956 and 1959, Castro led a guerrilla army against the forces of Batista from his base camp in the Sierra Maestra mountains.
 Batista's repression of revolutionaries had earned him widespread unpopularity, and by 1958 his armies were in retreat.
-On 31 December 1958, Batista resigned and fled into exile, taking with him an amassed fortune of more than US$300,000,000.
-The presidency fell to Castro's chosen candidate, the lawyer Manuel Urrutia Lleó, while members of the MR-26-7 took control of most positions in the cabinet.
-On 16 February 1959, Castro took on the role of Prime Minister.
-Dismissing the need for elections, Castro said the revolution had created direct democracy, in which the people and the government had a close bond.
-In contrast, critics condemned the new regime as un-democratic.
-The U.S. Secretary of State Christian Herter announced that Cuba was adopting the Soviet model of communist rule, with a one-party state, government control of trade unions, suppression of civil liberties and the absence of freedom of speech and press.

-Post-revolutionary government
+On 31 December 1958, Batista resigned and fled into exile, taking with him an amassed fortune of more than $300 million.